-In 2021, an early onset of a significant and record-setting wildfire season made it unrealistic to approach many local governments, provincial government ministries, and other external agencies for the purposes of this report.
-All were significantly impacted by wildfire readiness, response, and recovery efforts.
+In 2021, the early onset of a significant and record-setting wildfire season made it unrealistic to approach many local governments, provincial government ministries and other external agencies for the purposes of this report.
+All were significantly impacted by wildfire readiness, response and recovery efforts.
 Most were unable to provide the time to answer questions and provide feedback for this project.

 As such, in order to ensure sufficient input for the development of the report, the consultant relied upon extensive discussion with internal CRD staff.
-As well, targeted consultations were undertaken with external agencies.
-This was made possible through different initiatives:
+Targeted consultations were also undertaken with external agencies.
+This was made possible through the following initiatives:

-- Key CSC staff worked in the CRD emergency operations centre during the CRD wildfire response efforts, and had the opportunity to interact, work with and have discussions with a variety of staff and external support organizations. - CSC staff reached out to several organizations who were not significantly impacted by the wildfire season for their feedback.
-These included the Regional District of Kootenay Boundary, the Regional District of Bulkley Nechako, North Shore Emergency Management and the City of Richmond, as well as the British Columbia Association of Emergency Managers (BCAEM). - Reviewing externally available documentation, such as after-action reports, reviews, assessments and other documentation from similar regional districts and emergency management organizations. - Review of high-profile audits and reports such as the "Addressing the New Normal: 21st Century Disaster Management in British Columbia" report (the Abbot Chapman report) and the Auditor General for Local Government BC Report, "Emergency Management in Local Governments District of Mission" report, among others.
+- Key CSC staff worked in the CRD EOC during the CRD wildfire response efforts, and had the opportunity to interact with, work with and have discussions with a variety of staff and external support organizations. - CSC staff reached out to several organizations not significantly impacted by the wildfire season for feedback.
+These included the Regional District of Kootenay Boundary, the Regional District of Bulkley-Nechako, North Shore Emergency Management and the City of Richmond and the British Columbia Association of Emergency Managers (BCAEM). - Note that the BCAEM outreach was to a member conducting a project to determine staffing resources and compensation within local governments across BC. - Review of externally available documentation such as after-action reports, reviews, assessments and other documentation from similar regional districts and emergency management organizations. - Review of high-profile audits and reports such as the Abbot Chapman report, "Addressing the New Normal: 21st Century Disaster Management in British Columbia," and the Auditor General for Local Government BC report, "Emergency Management in Local Governments - District of Mission," among others.

-REPORT DEVELOPMENT, VERIFICATION, AND PRESENTATION TO CRD
+REPORT DEVELOPMENT, VERIFICATION AND PRESENTATION TO THE CRD

-The findings from consultation with both internal and external CRD resources, along with the results of the research and review process were assembled as this report.

-This report was provided to the CRD as a draft on August 13th, 2021.
-This report will be presented to the CRD Board of Directors along with a PowerPoint presentation on September 9th, 2021.
+The findings from consultation with both internal and external CRD resources, along with the results of the research and review process, were assembled as this report and provided to the CRD as a draft on August 13th, 2021.
+This report was presented to the CRD Board of Directors along with a PowerPoint presentation on September 9th, 2021.

-The report process follows a typical development cycle with a draft developed, followed by internal review by CSC staff and engaged subject matter experts, a review by CRD, and incorporation of comments and edits.
-The report will then be released in its final version.
+The report process follows a typical development cycle with a draft developed, followed by an internal review by CSC staff and engaged subject matter experts, a review by CRD, and incorporation of comments and edits.
+The report has been released in its final version.